 The wonderful Sarah Maycock was commissioned by Wieden + Kennedy London to create three watercolour portraits of people relaxing in the bath.
 The paintings were then printed onto ceramic bowls and shot for the final campaign creative.

-We recently had the pleasure of working on an exciting project for Heinz, collaborating with the talented illustrator Sarah Maycock and Wieden+Kennedy London.
-This project showcased a blend of illustration and photography, bringing a fresh visual approach to Heinz's iconic soup.
+We recently had the pleasure of working on a wonderful new campaign for Heinz, collaborating with the talented illustrator Sarah Maycock and advertising agency Wieden+Kennedy London.
+The project cleverly blends illustration and photography, to create eye-catching and charming visuals for the iconic Heinz soup.

-The brief: To paint a set of characters as though they were having a luxurious bath in a bowl of Heinz soup!
-Sarah's process involved creating original illustrations for three soup flavours: Cream of Tomato, Cream of Chicken, and Cream of Mushroom.
-These illustrations were designed to sit above the soup level on photographic images of each soup bowl, becoming an integral component of the overall concept.
+The brief: To paint a set of characters who look like they're having a warm luxurious bath in a bowl of soup!
+Sarah's process involved creating three original illustrations for the three flavours: Cream of Tomato, Cream of Chicken, and Cream of Mushroom.
+The illustrations were designed to sit above the soup level on the inside of the bowls, which were then filled and photographed for the final visual assets.

-The project involved rounds of creative development and feedback.
-Sarah meticulously crafted initial sketches, which were then reviewed by the agency and client teams.
+The project involved numerous rounds of creative development and feedback.
+Sarah's meticulously crafted initial sketches, were reviewed by both the agency and client teams.
 This iterative process allowed for fine-tuning and ensured the illustrations perfectly captured the desired aesthetic.
-The illustrations were then printed onto ceramic bowls and photographed.
+Once approved the ceramic bowls were printed.

-The illustrations were not only for print but also for social media, with subtle motion clips planned for digital billboards and social media.
-For this Sarah had to provide layered Photoshop files, allowing the animators to create the detailed movements and changes to facial expressions.
+As well as the outdoor print campaign, the illustrations were also used for social media, with subtlely animated clips required for both digital billboards and social.
+For this Sarah had to provide layered Photoshop files, allowing the skilled animation team to create the required movements and changes to the facial expressions.